Bipolar Awareness

 About Bipolar Awareness

-Bipolar disorder is a condition that causes both depression and mania to its sufferers.
-This training course enlightens the causes and effects of this condition and attitudes towards it.
-By the end of it, candidates will identify those suffering from this condition and provide the appropriate treatment and support.
+Bipolar disorder is a condition that causes individuals to experience mood swings, which feature periods of high energy, restlessness and impulsive behaviours alongside depressive episodes, marked by lethargy, intense sadness and feelings of hopelessness.
+These changes in mood can significantly affect a person’s ability to function, and can lead to irrational behaviour.
+This training course provides learners with a greater understanding of the causes and effects of this condition and attitudes towards it.
+By the end of it, candidates will be able to identify symptoms of those suffering from with bipolar disorder and provide the appropriate treatment and support.

 This course is available via an in-house group course for up to 12 delegates.
 Choose for the course to be delivered either face to face or by a blended learning option, at a time and place convenient to you.
 Alternatively, learn through one of our scheduled courses at centres located across the UK.
 Upon completion of this course, a certificate will be awarded.